Never Let Me Go (2010 film): Promotion and release

+Reception

 Box office

 In its opening weekend in the United Kingdom, between 11–13 February 2011, it took ninth place at the box office.
 Playing on 265 screens, it took in an estimated £625,000, which the British press considered disappointing.
 In its second week its box-office revenue decreased by 45%, to £338,404.
-Never Let Me Go has made a total of £9,455,232 worldwide.
+Never Let Me Go has made a total of US$9.90 million worldwide.

-Never Let Me Go was released to four cinemas in its opening weekend in the United States, with an additional 163 theatres added to its theatrical run later on.
-The film became the number-one screening at these four theatres on its opening day, and grossed slightly over US$44,500 from those select screenings.
+Never Let Me Go was released in four cinemas in its opening weekend in the United States, with an additional 163 theatres added to its run later on.
+The film became the number-one screening at these four theatres on its opening day and grossed slightly over US$44,500 from those select screenings.
 In its opening weekend, the film made over US$111,700, averaging US$30,250 per theatre, taking 42nd place at the box office.
 In its succeeding week, revenues for Never Let Me Go saw a 117% increase, making about US$241,000, with an average of nearly US$9,500 per theatre.
 It was the 28th-highest-grossing film at the box office for that week.
 By its third week of release, the film suffered a revenue decrease to around US$188,000, despite being screened at more theatres than the previous week.
-After one month of release, it pulled in US$350,000, increasing nearly 90 per cent from its previous weekend.
+After one month of release, it pulled in US$350,000, increasing nearly 90 percent from its previous weekend.

 According to a news piece published by the Los Angeles Times on 21 October, by its fifth week of release the film was an "undeniable disappointment" commercially.
 The publication noted that when its release widened to over 200 theatres the previous weekend its per-theatre average was so low that its distributor decided to cut its screens in the succeeding weeks.
 Based on answers from film experts and executives for Fox Searchlight, there were five factors to why the film commercially disappointed: its timing, airing too early in the year when lighter summer fare is still popular; a novel that is particularly difficult to adapt; mixed reviews from critics; its depressing tone; and its lack of appeal to male viewers.
-In the following weeks Never Let Me Go began to gross under US$100,000 per weekend, going on to earn US$2.5 million in the U.S. by the second week of December.
+In the following weeks Never Let Me Go began to gross under US$100,000 per weekend, going on to earn US$2.5 million in the US by the second week of December.